Command Line Overview

 Some of these workflows require additional management, for which I write shell functions or scripts.
 I do need GUI tools as well, for example, web browser, image viewer, PDF/EPUB viewers, SimpleScreenRecorder and so on.
 Some of these can be handled from within the terminal too, but I prefer GUI for such cases.
 I do launch some of them from the terminal, primarily for providing the file or url to be opened.

 You might wonder what advantage does the command line provide for processing images and videos?
 Apart from being faster, the custom parameters (like border color, border size, quality percentage, etc) are automatically saved as part of the scripts I create.
-After that, I can just use a single call to the script instead of waiting for a GUI application to open, navigating to required files, applying custom parameters, saving them after all the required processing is done, closing the application, etc. Also, that single script can use as many tools as needed, whereas with GUI you'll have to repeat such steps with different applications.
+After that, I can just use a single call to the script instead of waiting for a GUI application to open, navigating to the required files, applying custom parameters, saving them after all the required processing is done, closing the application, etc. Also, that single script can use as many tools as needed, whereas with GUI you'll have to repeat such steps with different applications.

 Exercises